 "Don’t be afraid of hard work and earning your stripes.
-Consider the person you are and where you envisage yourself working and what types of role may suit you.
+Consider the person you are and where you envisage yourself working and what types of roles may suit you.
 Finance can be an exciting career choice and a transferable skill across industries.”

 "Work your way through the department, Purchase Ledger, Sales Ledger, General Ledger, etc. Get experience in as many areas as possible which will make you realize which area you want to progress in.
-Also, once in a Controllers/FD position, you will know what each member of your team do!”
+Also, once in a Controllers/FD position, you will know what each member of your team does!”

 "Think about what you want to get out of it, finance will only be a glamorous career if you’re willing to commit to it and work your way up.
 Research the different avenues as there are so many different aspects that people aren’t aware of….
 Credit control, payroll, actuary, analyst, tax and not just the pure finance based work, corporate finance for example.”

 "I would say be prepared to work hard but remember to enjoy what you do.
-Get as much experience as you can and keep in touch with other accountants as it’s always good to have someone you can run something past, particularly if you’re working in industry as you’ll often be the only accountant there.
-Be adaptable and see where your career takes you, since you never know what the next opportunity will be!”
+Get as much experience as you can and keep in touch with other accountants as it’s always good to have someone you can run something past, particularly if you’re working in the industry as you’ll often be the only accountant there.
+Be adaptable and see where your career takes you since you never know what the next opportunity will be!”

 We hope the above viewpoints from individuals who’ve ‘been there and done that’ will provide some helpful reading.
 If you’d like to discuss the topic further or fire any of your own questions at our network then please get in touch!